melwritescode/js-functions-intro/README.md

 *Think-Pair-Warm call*
 * Why does the code not run?
 * What error messages are we getting?
-Does they give us any clues?
+Do they give us any clues?
 * How can we get our count to stop resetting every time we run the function?
 * What would we need to change to successfully update the follower count?